A scalable and real-time neural decoder for topological quantum codes: Introduction

 Experimental progress towards fault-tolerance is accelerating, with recent demonstrations across multiple hardware platforms confirming the foundational principle of QEC.
 These efforts have primarily focused on two leading planar codes: the surface code, known to have the highest error threshold of all planar codes \cite{Fowler2012}; and colour codes, attractive for their more efficient logical operations \cite{Bombin2007-np} and lower error correction overhead when implementing a universal gate set \cite{bombin2006topological,Gidney2024-hi}.
 Recent experiments have demonstrated the suppression of logical errors with increasing code size in superconducting qubits (both in surface \cite{milestone2, Willow} and colour \cite{Lacroix2025} codes) and neutral atoms \cite{bluvstein2025architectural}.
 The practical viability of any code, however, depends critically on the classical processing component of error correction: the decoder.

 QEC codes, including the surface and colour codes, produce a sequence of parity checks (the error syndrome), which the decoder must interpret in real time to decide whether the logical qubit needs correcting.
 To be viable, a decoder must simultaneously satisfy two stringent requirements.
 The first requirement is high decoding accuracy, even during logical operations \cite{Lacroix2025, Zhou2025}.
 For a given physical error rate, achieving higher accuracy requires scaling to larger code distances involving more physical qubits.
 The second requirement is a decoding speed faster than the hardware’s clock cycle (e.g.\ $\sim1~\mathrm{\upmu s}$ for superconducting devices \cite{Willow}, $\sim1~\mathrm{ms}$ for neutral atoms \cite{Bluvstein2023}) lest an exponential backlog render error correction infeasible \cite{terhal2015quantum}.
-While machine learning (ML) has emerged as a promising paradigm \cite{Bausch2024, NeuralDecoders, lange2023datadriven, Zhou2025, GenerativeDecoding, liu2025decoding, bluvstein2025architectural, hu2025efficient}, no ML-based decoder has yet met these combined demands, particularly for the promising but challenging-to-decode colour code \cite{gidney2023chromobius}.
+While machine learning (ML) has emerged as a promising paradigm \cite{Bausch2024, NeuralDecoders, lange2023datadriven, Zhou2025, GenerativeDecoding, liu2025decoding, bluvstein2025architectural, hu2025efficient,zhang2025learning}, no ML-based decoder has yet met these combined demands, particularly for the promising but challenging-to-decode colour code \cite{gidney2023chromobius}.

 Here we introduce AlphaQubit 2 (AQ2), a neural network decoder that makes substantial progress towards fulfilling both accuracy and speed requirements.
 AQ2 achieves near-optimal accuracy at large scales, reaching logical error rates below $10^{-10}$ per cycle for the surface and colour codes.
 For the colour code, it is orders of magnitude faster than available implementations of highly accurate decoders.
-Furthermore, we show that a real-time variant of AQ2 can decode a surface-code logical qubit formed of up to 241 physical qubits in under $1~\mathrm{\upmu s}$ per cycle on commercial hardware—with minimal loss in accuracy.
+Furthermore, we show that a real-time variant of AQ2 can decode both the surface code and colour code (up to 241 and 181 physical qubits respectively) in under $1~\mathrm{\upmu s}$ per cycle on commercial hardware, with little loss in accuracy.
 This combination of large-scale accuracy and real-time throughput up to intermediate code distances allows us to outline a viable path to real-time decoding of superconducting qubits at sufficient speed and scale to enable fault-tolerant quantum computation.